-Parameters file (Union[str, os.PathLike[str], BinaryI0]) - a path-like object or as file-like object to read from If this is a file-like object, is has to opened in binary read mode, not text read mode.
+file (TextIO) - a path-like object or as file-like object to read from If this is a file-like object, is has to opened in text read mode, not binary read mode.

-3.5 Asyncio support
+3.4 Asyncio support

 The asyncio module built into Python 3.4 and later can be used to write asynchronous code in a single thread.
 This library supports receiving messages asynchronously in an event loop using the can.Notifier class.